spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 For NIRCam and NIRISS WFSS data, hundreds to thousands of spectra from different sources may be extracted.
-For those modes, the output is a ``WFSSMultiSpecModel``.
+For those modes, the output is a ``WFSSMultiExposureSpecModel``.
 The data in this model is stored in the ``exposures`` attribute, such that one spectral table is created for each exposure for each spectral order in the input data.
 Each extension of the output FITS file thus represents one exposure/spectral order combination.